-The New York Times will not attend Disney screenings, in solidarity with L.A.
+The New York Times will not attend Disney screenings in solidarity with L.A.
 Times

 - 1:51 pm

-The New York Times will not attend Disney screenings, in solidarity with L.A.
+The New York Times will not attend Disney screenings in solidarity with L.A.
 Times

 One more prominent media company has responded to the Walt Disney Company’s decision to blacklist the Los Angeles Times because of critical coverage: the New York Times.
 The paper of record tells Fast Company it will not attend press screenings of Disney films.